open-cogsci/osdoc/content/pages/tutorials/capybara.md

 ## Step 11: Define the correct response

 So far, we haven't defined what the correct response is for each stimulus.
-Typically, this is done by defining a `correct_response` variable in the `loop` table.
+Typically, this is done by defining a `correct_response` variable in the LOOP table.
 Response items, such as the *touch_response* will automatically use this variable to decide whether a response was correct or not,  unless a different correct response is explicitly provided in the item.

 Open the *block_loop*.
 Click on 'Add variable' and add a variable named 'correct_response'.
 This will add a long empty column to the table.
 On rows where `animal` is 'dog', set `correct_response` to 1 (i.e. left-side tap).
 Where `animal` is 'cat', set `correct_response` to 2 (i.e. right-side tap).
 Where `animal` is 'capybara' set `correct_response` to 'None' (i.e. a timeout).
 I recommend using some clever copy-pasting to save some time!

 ## Step 12: Define the logger

-Actually, we don't need to configure the `logger`, but let's take a look at it anyway.
+Actually, we don't need to configure the LOGGER, but let's take a look at it anyway.
 Click on *logger* in the overview to open it.
 You will see that the option 'Automatically detect and log all variables' is selected.
 This means that OpenSesame logs everything, which is fine.

 <div class='info-box' markdown='1'>